yus47/hotel_bookings/README.md

   <h1 style="background-color: #2C3E3D; color: white; padding: 10px 20px; margin-bottom: 20px; border-radius: 8px; font-weight: bold; font-style: italic; display: inline-block;">Final Project: Data-Driven Analysis and Supervised Learning Classification</h1>
 </div>

-`Disclaimer: This final project serves as a final crucial component of the educational and assessment sequence in Job Connector Data Science and Machine
+`Disclaimer:
-Learning Program at Purwadhika Digital Technology School.`
+This final project serves as a final crucial component of the educational and assessment sequence in Job Connector Data Science and Machine Learning Program at Purwadhika Digital Technology School.
+The notebook might be to heavy to be rendered in Github reader, please kindly download the notebook to your local environment to read the Jupyter Notebook.`

 ---